dlt-hub/verified-sources/sources/sql_database/README.md

-💡 To explore additional customizations for this pipeline, I recommend referring to the official DLT SQL Database verified documentation.
+💡 To explore additional customizations for this pipeline, we recommend referring to the official DLT SQL Database verified documentation.
 It provides comprehensive information and guidance on how to further customize and tailor the pipeline to suit your specific needs.
 You can find the DLT SQL Database documentation in [Setup Guide: SQL Database.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/sql_database)